 How do you wash a rolling backpack?

-Traditional backpacks can sometimes be laundered in a washing machine.
+Traditional backpacks can sometimes be can be laundered in a washing machine.
 However, since the rolling variety has metal and plastic components, this method won't work.
 Like suitcases, most rolling packs can be wiped down with a damp cloth or disinfectant wipe.

 How should you pack a rolling backpack?